mridul037/mridul037/README.md

 </pre>
 **Daily News**
-  - Lidar startup Ouster raises $42M in push to grow sales, diversify products
+  - Twitter begins adding headlines and descriptions to some of its 'trends'
      <hr/>

-      - *Lidar startup Ouster has spent the past several years expanding and improving its line of sensors as it jostles for a piece of the crowded and competitive market place.
-Now, Ouster says it has raised $42 million, fresh capital that will be used to fund produc…*
+      - *Twitter is working to make its real-time Trending section less confusing.
+Last week, the company announced it would begin pinning a representative tweet that gives more insight about a trend to the trend’s page and promised more changes would soon be underway…*

-  - Snowflake's IPO could value it as high as $24B, Salesforce and Berkshire to invest
+  - Lucid Motors' all-electric Air will start below $80,000
       <hr/>

-      - *On the heels of new filings from both Sumo Logic and JFrog, Snowflake, a venture-backed unicorn looking to go public on the strength of its data-focused cloud service, set an initial price range for its IPO.
-The $75 to $85 per-share IPO price target values th…*
+      - *After months of teasers and announcements, Lucid Motors will finally reveal its first all-electric luxury sedan, the Air, during a live stream on September 9.
+But of course, the day before the big reveal, a little bit of news has trickled out.
+Lucid Motors ha…*

-  - 'Willful, brazen, and unlawful': Apple files breach-of-contract countersuit against Epic
+  - TikTok is trying to remove a disturbing video showing up on people's For You pages
       <hr/>

-      - *Apple has filed a countersuit against Epic over the latter’s attempt to circumvent App Store rules and avoid paying millions in fees.
-The lawsuit alleges that Epic is deliberately in breach of contract and asks the court to award damages and prohibit Epic fro…*
+      - *A graphic video of a man committing suicide spread across TikTok early this week, and the company is still working to remove it.
+Originating on Facebook Live, the clip was uploaded onto TikTok over the weekend and began to take root in users’ algorithmic reco…*

-  - Drew Houston will talk about building a startup and digital transformation during COVID at TechCrunch Disrupt
+  - DNX Ventures launches $315 million fund for U.S. and Japanese B2B startups
       <hr/>

-      - *Dropbox CEO Drew Houston will be joining us for a one on one interview at this year’s TechCrunch Disrupt happening next week from September 14-18.
-Houston has been there and done that as a startup founder.
-After attending Y Combinator in 2007 and launching at…*
+      - *DNX Ventures, an investment firm that focuses on early-stage B2B startups in Japan and the United States, announced today that it has closed a new $315 million fund.
+This is DNX’s third flagship fund and along with supplementary annexed funds, brings its tota…*

-  - Shred monsters as Zelda and others in 'Breath of the Wild' prequel 'Hyrule Warriors: Age of Calamity'
+  - Lidar startup Ouster raises $42M in push to grow sales, diversify products
       <hr/>

-       - *Nintendo has announced a surprise spin-off prequel to its modern classic Breath of the Wild, an action-focused game called Hyrule Warriors: Age of Calamity.
-You’ll play the role of Link, as usual, but also the four champions and Princess Zelda herself, in att…*
+       - *Lidar startup Ouster has spent the past several years expanding and improving its line of sensors as it jostles for a piece of the crowded and competitive market place.
+Now, Ouster says it has raised $42 million, fresh capital that will be used to fund produc…*